j88moja-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #6 displays the 3rd line of the file iacta
 #7 a script that creates a file with Best School text
 #8 saves current state of directory
+#9 a scripts that duplicates the last line of the file iacta